 ‘Yes, I think we could pull it off…’ The detective quickly outlines a new plan.

 Claudiu Iliescu is the only one raising his hand, but he quickly puts it down again when he sees the look on the others’ faces.

 ‘So, I think it’s settled then.
 Any questions?’

 Granny raises her hand.
-‘When?
-When are we doing it?
-I think we should try as soon as possible – before Halloween.’
-I don’t want to have Taïga around if something bad happens…
+‘I think we should try as soon as possible – before Easter,’ she says, thinking about her granddaughter.
+She doesn’t want to have Taïga around if something bad happens.

 ‘And what’s wrong with my scarf?’